w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 execution of the call through `transactionPaymentCallApi.queryCallInfo`.
 Here is the call info used in our example for your reference:

-!!!note "TODO"
-    Replace the call data below with the correct ambassador removal call for the current runtime.

 `0x4603000c691601793de060491dab143dfae19f5f6413d4ce4c363637e5ceacb2836a4e0300`

 ![tx-payment-call-api](../assets/governance/collectives-remove-call-weights.png)